 Or let’s talk credit.
 Today’s major banks only give decent loans for buying real estate (again, because that’s what the government wants you to do).
 They will fleece you on credit card interest rates, and good luck getting a loan to make an investment or to start a new business.
 How about offering assets beyond real estate as collateral?

 It decentralizes finance and banking.
 The promise is to disintermediate the banks and get rid of all the problems I just mentioned.
 In this article I’ll show you some of the use cases of DeFi and the platforms that you can use.

 As someone with an unbounded interest in software and finance, DeFi is a natural rabbit hole for me to dive into.
 It’s a vast world, although it’s still in its infancy.
-Over the next few months, I hope to dedicate a lot more time on research and investing within this space.
+Over time, I hope to dedicate a lot more time to research and investing within this space.

 While in the early days of Bitcoin, most of the talk centered around how it works and its future potential, nowadays it seems to have consolidated its position as a store of value, and most of the news and discussion focuses around price action, regulations and adoption.
 While that is also interesting, DeFi is more aligned to my core interests and also kind of feels how the Bitcoin community felt in the early days.